TL;DR

 From the archive

-Claude managed agents exposes outcomes as research preview, where you define what "done" looks like and the system works toward that target with a grader loop.
+Claude Managed Agents ships outcomes as part of its public beta, where you define what "done" looks like and the system works toward that target with a grader loop.

-The managed agents documentation says outcomes let you tell the agent what "done" looks like, then evaluate per-criterion grading in a separate context window until the outcome is satisfied or max iterations are hit (Claude managed agents outcomes).
+The managed agents documentation says outcomes let you tell the agent what "done" looks like, then evaluate per-criterion grading in a separate context window until the outcome is satisfied or max iterations are hit (Claude managed agents outcomes, verified June 11, 2026).

 Key details in that page:

-satisfied, needs_revision, max_iterations_reached, failed).This is not just "keep looping."
+managed-agents-2026-04-01 beta header (the SDK sets it automatically).max_iterations is optional, defaulting to 3 with a cap of 20.satisfied, needs_revision, max_iterations_reached, failed, or interrupted).This is not just "keep looping."
 It is close-loop evaluation with explicit quality criteria.

 Let's compare from a design perspective.